Rolleron

 A rolleron is a type of aileron used for rockets and used to provide passive stabilization against rotation.
-While most commonly used to stablize against roll, it can also be used for counteracting yaw and pitch as well.
+While most commonly used to stabilize against roll, it can also be used for counteracting yaw and pitch as well.

 In the early 1950s, the first rollerons were produced.
 Its value for the dynamic stabilization of missiles led to it being promptly studied by the National Advisory Committee for Aeronautics (NACA).
 It proved to be a more compact, simpler, and reliable solution to controlling roll than preceding methods, such as the combination of servomechanisms and ailerons.
 Rolleron devices have been widely used on maneuverable close-range air-to-air missiles, such as the prolific AIM-9 Sidewinder.
 Rocket vehicles have also become another common application.

 History

 During the early 1950s, the first examples of the rolleron, sometimes initially referred to as a roll damper, emerged.
-Due to its potential value as a missile stabilisation device, it was quickly subject to in-depth evaluations by, amongst other organisations, the National Advisory Committee for Aeronautics (NACA).
+Due to its potential value as a missile stabilization device it was quickly subject to in-depth evaluations by the National Advisory Committee for Aeronautics (NACA), and other organizations.
 The early missiles in use by the mid-1950s were typified by their limited damping of aerodynamic roll as a consequence of their low-aspect ratio lifting surfaces.
 The historic solution to this issue was to install a servomechanism to sense the roll rate and make adjustments to a conventional aileron as to counteract as required; this approach added complexity and weight, and took up limited space.
 Thus, less impinging methods were urgently sought, with a preference for those that required no internal component whatsoever.

-Amongst other conclusions, by November 1956, NACA had determined the rolleron to have a reliable design approach for missile configurations.
+By November 1956, NACA had determined the rolleron to have a reliable design approach for missile configurations.
 At the behest of the US military, further tests were conducted to validate its performance on production missiles.
 More generally, further innovations and patents associated with rollerons have been made over the following decades.
-Into the 1990s, the rolleron, along with potential applications for it, has continued to be examined by various organisations and nations.
+Into the 1990s, the rolleron, along with potential applications for it, has continued to be examined by various organizations and nations.